A Day in the Life: Hands-On Nature Study at the Creek

 Week One: A Scavenger Hunt and Magnifying Creek Water Samples

-The first weekend in March was a cold one, but we were so excited from reading through the guide, and from snuggling over Jim Arnosky’s The Brook Book, that we decided it was worth the chilly cheeks and headed to the creek.
+The first weekend in March was cold, but we were so excited from reading through the guide and snuggling over Jim Arnosky’s The Brook Book that we decided it was worth the chilly cheeks and headed to the creek.

 We started with the scavenger hunt, and my oldest took off through the cottonwoods to find everything on the list.
 When she had finished, only about half of the items were left.
 Pink-nosed and invigorated, she suggested that we do the hunt again after summer had come to the creek.
-I agreed and added that doing one in every season would be a fun idea.
+I agreed and added that doing one every season would be fun.

 It was time for my youngest to collect her sample of creek water for our next activity.
-She collected two vials—one from a rapidly-flowing section and one from a calmer bend—and we headed back to the house.
+She collected two vials—one from a rapidly-flowing section and one from a calmer bend—and we returned to the house.

 I set up the two microscopes we’d received from my mother-in-law a few weeks prior—each with a slide from one of the two samples—and printed out the “Creek Water Magnified” worksheets from the guide.
 The girls were delighted to discover several small creatures in both samples.
 I took the opportunity to remind them why we never drink untreated creek water, and they drew what they had seen on their worksheets.